Latin Patriarchate of Jerusalem: Titular Latin Patriarchate of Jerusalem

-In 1342, Pope Clement VI officially committed the care of the Holy Land to the Franciscans and the Franciscan Custos of the Holy Lands (The Grand Masters of the Order of the Holy Sepulchre) held the title ex officio under the Papal bull Gratiam agimus by Pope Clement VI, unless someone was specifically appointed to the honorary office.
+In 1342, Pope Clement VI officially committed the care of the Holy Land to the Franciscans and the Franciscan Custos of the Holy Lands (the grand masters of the Order of the Holy Sepulchre) held the title ex officio under the papal bull Gratiam agimus by Clement VI, unless someone was specifically appointed to the honorary office.

-Yet in 1570, it gained territories from the suppressed Archdiocese of Nicosia and Diocese of Paphos, and in 1571 it gained more territories from the suppressed Diocese of Limassol and Diocese of Famagosta, all in former Crusader Kingdom of Cyprus, which had fallen to the Ottoman Turks.
+In 1570, it gained territories from the suppressed Archdiocese of Nicosia and Diocese of Paphos, and in 1571 it gained more territories from the suppressed Diocese of Limassol and Diocese of Famagosta, all in former crusader Kingdom of Cyprus, which had fallen to the Ottoman Turks.

 Modern Patriarchate of Jerusalem

-A resident Latin Patriarch was re-established in 1847 by Pius IX, with Bishop Joseph Valerga being appointed to the office.
-Though officially superseding the Franciscans, Valerga was also the Grand Master of the Order.
-On Valerga's death in 1872, Vincent Braco was appointed, and following his death in 1889, the Ottoman Sultan authorised the re-establishment of a Latin hierarchy.
-The Grand Masters of the Order continued to be named as Latin Patriarchs until 1905.
+A resident Latin patriarch was re-established in 1847 by Pius IX, with Bishop Joseph Valerga being appointed to the office.
+Though officially superseding the Franciscans, Valerga was also the grand master of the Order.
+On Valerga's death in 1872, Vincent Braco was appointed, and following his death in 1889, the Ottoman sultan authorised the re-establishment of a Latin hierarchy.
+The grand masters of the Order continued to be named as Latin patriarchs until 1905.

-The Co-Cathedral of the Most Holy Name of Jesus is the principal, or "mother" church of the Latin Patriarchate, the church in which the Latin Patriarch of Jerusalem has his official chair (cathedra).
+The Co-Cathedral of the Most Holy Name of Jesus is the principal, or "mother" church of the Latin Patriarchate, the church in which the Latin patriarch of Jerusalem has his official chair (cathedra).
 However, the Basilica of the Holy Sepulchre has the title of cathedral of the patriarchate.
-The residence of the Patriarch is in the Old City, near the Co-Cathedral, while the seminary, which is responsible for the liturgical education, is in Beit Jala, a town 10 km south of Jerusalem, where it has been since 1936.
+The residence of the patriarch is in the Old City, near the Co-Cathedral, while the seminary, which is responsible for the liturgical education, is in Beit Jala, a town 10 km south of Jerusalem, where it has been since 1936.

-In 1987, Michel Sabbah became the first native Palestinian to be appointed Latin Patriarch.
+In 1987, Michel Sabbah became the first native Palestinian to be appointed Latin patriarch.
 The Latin Patriarch of Jerusalem is now the diocesan archbishop of Latin Catholics of the Catholic Archdiocese of Jerusalem and has jurisdiction for all Latin Church Catholics in Israel, Palestine, Jordan and Cyprus.

-The prerogatives of the Patriarch in his relation with government authorities overlap with the prerogatives of the Apostolic Nuncio to Israel and the Apostolic Delegate to Jerusalem and Palestine.
+The prerogatives of the patriarch in his relation with government authorities overlap with the prerogatives of the apostolic nuncio to Israel and the apostolic delegate to Jerusalem and Palestine.

-In 2008, Archbishop Fouad Twal was appointed Patriarch to succeed Patriarch Michel Sabbah.
+In 2008, Archbishop Fouad Twal was appointed patriarch to succeed Michel Sabbah.
 He exercised his mandate from June 21, 2008, until June 24, 2016, when he reached the canonical age of retirement and Pope Francis accepted his resignation.
-Pope Francis appointed Pierbattista Pizzaballa as apostolic administrator of the Patriarchate and named Patriarch on 24 October 2020.
+On 24 June 2016, Pope Francis nominated Father Pierbattista Pizzaballa as Apostolic Administrator sede vacante of the patriarchate and appointed him titular archbishop of Verbe.
+On 24 October 2020, Archbishop Pizzaballa was elevated to the position of patriarch.
+He took possession of the see on 6 November 2020.

 Pope Paul VI visited in January 1964, Pope John Paul II in March 2000, Pope Benedict XVI in May 2009 and Pope Francis in May 2014.

-Organisation and Territory
+Organisation and territory

-The Patriarch is supported by Bishops and non-bishops patriarchal vicars:
+The Patriarch is supported by bishops and non-bishop patriarchal vicars: